aws-controllers-k8s/community/README.md

 This is a new open source project built with ❤️ by AWS and available as a **Developer Preview**.
 We encourage you to [try it out](https://aws.github.io/aws-controllers-k8s/dev-docs/testing/), provide feedback and contribute to development.

 > **IMPORTANT** Because this project is in developer preview, you may see breaking changes throughout.
-We encourage you to experiment with ACK but DO NOT adopt it for production use just yet*
+We encourage you to experiment with ACK but DO NOT adopt it for production use.
+Use of ACK controllers in preview is subject to the terms and conditions contained in the [AWS Service Terms](https://aws.amazon.com/service-terms), particularly the Beta Service Participation Service Terms, and apply to any service controllers not marked as 'Generally Available'.

 * [Overview](#overview)
 * [Getting Started](#getting-started)